mkorangestripe/linux/linux-notes/filesystem-administration.md

-cp -n  # --no-clobber, do not overwrite an existing file cp -i  # --interactive, prompt before overwrite cp -f  # --force, if dest file cannot be read, remove it, and try again cp -uv file1.txt src/file1.txt  # copy only when access or modify timestamp of source file is newer than destination cp -ruv dir1 src/     # same as above, but recursive, this works on individual files cp -RPp@ /nfs/pub/ .  # recursive & replicate pipes, copy symlinks, preserve file attributes, preserve extended attributes - on Solaris
+cp -n  # --no-clobber, do not overwrite an existing file cp -i  # --interactive, prompt before overwrite cp -f  # --force, if dest file cannot be read, remove it, and try again

+# Copy only when access or modify timestamp of source file is newer than destination:
+cp -uv file1.txt src/file1.txt

+# same as above, but recursive, this works on individual files:
+cp -ruv dir1 src/

+# Recursive & replicate pipes, copy symlinks, preserve file attributes,
+# preserve extended attributes - on Solaris:
+cp -RPp@ /nfs/pub/ .

 # rsync unlike cp, copies only when the source and destination files differ.
 rsync -av /nfs/pub/ .  # archive options and verbose, copy the contents of 'pub'